johanf85/home-assistant-heating-configuration/automations.md

 ### Hardware

-The bedroom has an Arduino with a DS18B20 temperature sensor.
+Bedroom:

-The living room has a Raspberry pi zero with a DS18B20 temperature sensor and a PIR motion sensor applied to the wall.
+*   Arduino with a DS18B20 temperature sensor connected via USB

+Living room:

+*   Raspberry pi zero with
+    *   DS18B20 temperature sensor
+    *   PIR motion sensor
+    *   Relay module with wire for controlling on-off heating boiler

 Both rooms have one radiator, each is equipped with a eqiva-N thermostatic valve.